 Encephalitis symptoms may also include neurological problems such as difficulty with hearing or speech, loss of sensation, partial paralysis, seizures, hallucinations, muscle weakness, changes in personality, and coma.

 The outcome of those with meningitis and encephalitis depends on the specific cause of the condition, the severity, the person's health and immune status, and how quickly the condition is identified and treated.
 Those with mild cases may recover fully within a few weeks or may have persistent or permanent complications.

 As many as 15-25% of newborns and 15% of other patients with bacterial meningitis die, even when treated appropriately and rapidly.
-Up to 15-25% of those who survive may have neurological sequelae including hydrocephalus, deafness, blindness, periodic seizures, and/or some degree of impaired thinking processes.
+Up to 15-25% of those who survive may have neurological complications (sequelae), including accumulation of fluid within the brain (hydrocephalus), deafness, blindness, periodic seizures, and/or some degree of impaired thinking processes.
 These complications may occur at any age, but newborns are at the highest risk.